 Establishing calls using 3PCC

-Section 7.1.2 describes the procedures that are used to establish basic two-way call when the call is initiated directly by the originating user's endpoint.
-However, an Carrier may support features such as click-to-call, where the call is initiated by a 3rd party such as an Application Server on behalf of the originating user.
+Carrier's may support features such as click-to-call, where the call is initiated by a 3rd party such as an Application Server on behalf of the originating user.
 To support such features, SIP entities involved in session peering MUST support the 3PCC procedures described in [RFC 3725].

 Call Hold